aimalamiri/Budget-Manager/README.md

 # Budget Manager

-This is a simple appliction built with ruby on rails to manage your budget, designed for the mobile screens.
+Budget manager is a simple and useful application that can help you to manage your budget.
+You can create a new account and begin by adding some categories that has a meaning to you.
+You'll than be able to add new transactions to keep track of your expenses and income in a simple and organized way.

 ## Built With